-Unlike salary history, target salary is the dollar amount you’re seeking now.
+Unlike salary history, your target is the dollar amount you’re seeking now.

 Jobseekers typically shoot for an amount higher than their current salary unless their current salary level is out of alignment with the market.

-The rule of thumb for your expected target salary is generally an amount 15% above what you’re currently getting.
+The rule of thumb for your expected salary is generally an amount 15% above your current salary package.